zmuhls/cuny-ai-workshops/disciplinary-thinking/outline.md

-# **AI Literacy and Disciplinary Thinking**
+# AI Literacy and Disciplinary Thinking - Workshop Outline

-Zach Muhlbauer and Manju Adikesevan
+## Workshop Information

+**Title:** AI Literacy and Disciplinary Thinking
-Monday, March 4
+**Date:** Monday, March 4, 2024
+**Time:** 3:00-4:30 PM
+**Duration:** 90 minutes

-Hyflex (On Zoom and in Room 3317), 3:00-4:30 PM
+**Format:** Hyflex (Zoom and in-person, Room 3317)
+**Facilitators:** Zach Muhlbauer and Manju Adikesevan

+## Workshop Description

-*Instructors teaching with artificial intelligence face critical issues in data privacy, intellectual property, and algorithmic bias.
-Join us to learn how these concerns can inform the selection of AI tools suitable for your discipline, and how to impart similar AI literacies to your students.*
+Instructors teaching with artificial intelligence face critical issues in data privacy, intellectual property, and algorithmic bias.
+This workshop helps participants learn how these concerns can inform the selection of AI tools suitable for their discipline and how to impart similar AI literacies to their students.

-#

-# **Workshop Planning and Outline (Feb 29)**

-**Part 1**

-(20 minutes, 2 slides)
+## Detailed Agenda

-**Group Brainstorm: Taking Inventory of AI Tools**
+### Part 1: Group Brainstorm - Taking Inventory of AI Tools (20 minutes)

--   Prompt attendees to define what AI literacy entails for teaching in their specific discipline
+**Activity:** Prompt attendees to define what AI literacy entails for teaching in their specific discipline

+**Process:**
 - Discuss and draw connections between their disciplinary definitions of AI literacy

--   AI tools have different affordances that can be customized to disciplinary contexts.
+- Explore how AI tools have different affordances that can be customized to disciplinary contexts

-> **Prompts:**
+**Discussion Prompts:**

--   What AI platforms do you know of besides ChatGPT (Poll Everywhere + Word Cloud)
+- What AI platforms do you know of besides ChatGPT?
+(Poll Everywhere + Word Cloud)

 -   How are they relevant to your discipline?
 (Group Discussion)